pippinbarr/itisasifyouweredoingwork/process/README.md

   - Consider the idea of specific feedback on failures (as opposed to failing, more of a kind of pep talk)
   - Consider set of inspiring phrases to come up on success (Great work!)
   - Figure out when and how often you get promoted ~~/warned/demoted~~
-* Add break time trigger (clears all dialogs, brings up dialog about taking a break with a progress bar no buttons)
+* Add break time trigger (clears all dialogs, brings up dialog about taking a break with a progress bar no buttons, can't close, timer that restarts work)
-* Make system re-ask for password sometimes ha ha...? _Why would this happen though_?
-* Slow it dooooown

 ### Later on
 * Add more SFX